Quick Loader

 can enter the data directly

 into the Input Text box, or you can select the file from your local drive.
-Keep below things in mind with regard to
+Keep the following in mind with regard to

 the input file.

-- App supports pasting text in CSV/TSV/Json formats (Note that when you select cells in Gsheet/Excel/Number and copy, data is copied in TSV format)
+- App supports pasting text in CSV/TSV/JSON formats (Note that when you select cells in Google Sheets/Excel/Numbers and copy, data is copied in TSV format)

 - If you select an Excel (.xlsx) file, the app will show the list of sheets in the file.
 Select the sheet to be imported.